 When you have doubts or discomfort talking to your kids about sex, you might be tempted to just let their school handle all the details.

-Choose an active role in your children’s sex education.
+Choose an active role in your children’s sex ed.

 Sex is often taught as something that devalues anyone who has it - though girls are particularly targeted as the ones who must say NO. This message is damaging to anyone who hears it.
 It is particularly damaging to victims of sexual abuse who could not say no.